 What is the impact of this project?

-Why the CBTN request is important to this project?
+Why is the CBTN request important to this project?

 The Children's Brain Tumor Network contributed to this project by providing access to the Pediatric Brain Tumor Atlas and by providing samples from post-mortem collections.
 (Gift from a Child)

 Hassenfeld Children's Hospital at NYU LangoneJoined on

-Medulloblastomas comprise the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
-Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinica
+Medulloblastomas comprises the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
+Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinical feature

-High-grade Gliomas (HGG) in children nearly always result in a dismal prognosis.
-Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric specific HGG preclinical models.
+High-grade Gliomas (HGG) or astrocytomas in children nearly always result in a dismal prognosis.
+Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric-specific HGG preclinical models.
 These models are needed to help test

-Low-Grade astrocytomas are the most common cancer of the central nervous system in children.
+Low-Grade Gliomas also called astrocytomas are the most common cancer of the central nervous system in children.
 They represent a heterogeneous group of tumors that can be discovered anywhere within the brain or spinal cord.
 Although surgical resection may be curative, up to 20% of children still su